noahschumacher/smunch-user-food-analysis/project_notes.md

 - Some ingredients are very similar and should maybe be grouped together.
   - Ex: "lime" and "lime juice" , "pepper" and "pepper sauce"

+##### - eda2_clustering.py:
+- Initial exploration of clustering users based on ingredient frequency.
+- Reading in pickled_df with customer_id and ingredients as features
+	- vals are the frequency of presence in customers meals
+- Two methods:
+	1. kmeans:
+		- Need standardized data.
+		- Printing our food associated with each topic gives some insight into user clusters but still hard to define.
+		- Sil score gives optimal number of clusters to be right around 5 depending on the data.
+		- Only selecting some ingredients.
+Currently selecting ingredients to use as features based on how large the variance is.
+Idea here is that ingredients with larger variance will have more signal in food preferences.
+	2. Hierarchial:
+		- Not as easy to understand as Kmeans.
+		- Need to explore different thresholds.
+- Need to figure out how to utilize cluster information in next steps.

 ### model:
 ##### data-prep.py:
 - Rudementary attempt to create ingredient frequency dataframe.